 We’re also expanding our video hearings service.

 Audio and video hearings are subject to the relevant jurisdictional rules and practice directions.

-The Coronavirus Act 2020 expands the availability of video and audio link in court proceedings.
-This includes:
+The Coronavirus Act 2020 expanded the availability of video and audio link in court proceedings, including:

-- allowing specific civil applications (relating to infectious diseases / coronavirus) in the magistrates’ court to take place by phone or by video, should an individual appeal against restriction of movement due to quarantine measures
+- allowing specific civil applications (relating to infectious diseases / coronavirus) in the magistrates’ court to take place by phone or by video

 - expanding the availability of video and audio link in various criminal proceedings, including fully video and audio hearings in certain circumstances

 - allowing the public to participate in court and tribunal proceedings through audio and video